25Ericcheong/node-fundamentals/README.md

 ### Http Methods with Express

 - Vanilla JavaScript input forms with `action` essentially appends current route with the `action` value which needs to be handled by including the endpoint in the backend.
 It will also specify the method type which will need to be specified in the backend as well.
 Data will be sent in `data form` structure.
 The `name` for each input form will be the key of the `data form` object.
+- Note that there is a difference when `POST`-ing a data with form and with JavaScript.
+This can be identified within the `Headers`; `Content-Type` which will state explicitly whether it is `form-urlencoded` (form data) or not (JavaScript)

 # Useful Node Modules